dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1509: Supporting culture promotes community health and prosperity.
+### T1509: Supporting arts institutions benefits communities and society as a whole.

 |Support|
 |---|